 5.3.
 The Parties emphasized the importance of the visit of the delegation of the Ministry of Agriculture of the Republic of Armenia to Georgia, where the Party agreed to stimulate cooperation in the following fields:

-Study and analysis of the activities of the Analytical Center of the Ministry of Environmental Protection and Agriculture of Georgia aiming at implementing best practices in Armenia;
+Study and analysis of the activities of the Georgian Scientific Research Center of Agriculture aiming at implementing best practices in Armenia;

-Study of the Georgian experience in creating and managing administrative register in the field of agriculture, with a view of its implementation in Armenia.
+Study of the Georgian experience in creating Cadaster and Farmers Registry with a view of its implementation in Armenia.

 5.4.
 Both sides expressed their readiness to sign the Memorandum of Understanding between scientific-research institutes of Georgia and the Republic of Armenia.